What Is the Leading Cause of Intersection Accidents in Arizona?

 • Sideswipe accidents (17%): Vehicles attempting to pass you may get too close while you wait to turn.

-• Side or angle impacts (15%): If a driver runs a red light, they may crash into the side of your vehicle while you’re still crossing the intersection.
+• Side or angle impacts (15%): Also known as a t-bone accident, if a driver runs a red light, they may crash into the side of your vehicle while you're still crossing the intersection.

 You may assume that a major cause of intersection accidents is wet roads, but the great majority of crashes in Arizona happen on dry roads, with clear skies and bright daylight.